 - Dorm rooms are equipped with one network jack per resident.
 Therefore, only one device per resident at a time can be connected to the network.
 Routers and other network access devices are not permitted on the network and will be blocked.

 Need help?
-The UMKC IS Call Center is available to assist with Internet connectivity issues (during normal hours of operation).
-Please visit the Call Center web page for the current hours of operation.
+The UMKC IS Technology Support Center is available to assist with Internet connectivity issues (during normal hours of operation).
+Please visit the Technology Support Center web page for the current hours of operation.